How Do You Treat Your Customers?

-It’s the year 2002, and We are in desperate need of a recession!
+The economy is in great shape, but we are in desperate need of a recession!

 I can hear you saying, “This guy is nuts!”

-But the fact is that when we become used to many years of prosperity and a strong economy, customer service suffers to an embarrassing degree.
+The fact is that when we become used to many years of prosperity and a strong economy, customer service suffers to an embarrassing degree.

-Have you ever gone to a store where you had to struggle to get an employee’s attention, and when you finally did you felt as if you were intruding?
+Have you ever gone to a store where you had to struggle to get an employee’s attention, and when you finally did, you felt as if you were intruding?

 It has to do with the law of supply and demand.
 One lost or unhappy customer isn’t a big deal.
-The economy is good, interest rates are low and everyone is buying.
+The economy is good, interest rates are low, and everyone is buying.
 A new customer will come along soon.

-Today, It’s different.
-It’s like nobody cares.
-Especially after they have made the sale.
-If there is a problem, the person in charge comes up with ridiculous excuses or passes you on to 1-800 number.
-When you call you get a message like “Welcome to our award-winning customer care center.
+When you call the 1-800 number, you get a message like “Welcome to our award-winning customer care center.
 We are currently closed.
 Please call back during normal business hours.”
 Or you reach someone after being on hold for 20 minutes, and you get redirected to another 1-800-number or another agent.

 - Listen to your customers.
 Let them talk and don’t interrupt.
 Even if they are wrong.
 We tend to want to justify our points before we hear the whole story.